NN0X/AdventOfCode-2025/README.md

 Syntax is abysmal.
 Why does capitalization not matter?
 WHY?

 ### Lua
 Felt good, but I needed more low level aproach and language I am familiar with to do day 12.
+EDIT: AoC creator is a funny guy.

 ## License
 This repository is licensed under the [MIT License](LICENSE.md).